PR

 Sports PR was front-and-center in this week’s news

 It was quite a week of you’re into sports PR case studies.
 Or just into sports.
 Sure, there’s that college conference basketball tournament thing.
-A few overtimes, buzzer-beaters and upsets are always good for a sport that seems to emerge from a regular season slumber at this time each year.
-[Note to those people: the […]
+A few overtimes, buzzer-beaters and upsets are always good for a sport that seems to emerge… Read More »Sports PR was front-and-center in this week’s news

 Sports network revenue stories educate consumers about more than stock prices